jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Think about that the next time you're seeing a nurse, doctor, or pharmacist.
 No one has a complete list of your sicknesses, diseases, shots, treatments and pills.
 After all, why would "they", if you don't?

 In the Industrial Age carrying around your medical history was impossible—too much paperwork.
 In the Internet Age it's a matter of extras becoming player gods and wanting to control their own levers of power.
-Controlling our own medical records, is one of the many levers waiting to be made and contolled by Main Street, in the Internet Age.
+Controlling our own medical records, is one of the many levers waiting to be made and contolled by Main Street in the Internet Age.
+Something to look forward to I'd say.
+I'll be cool to be in control of our own lives.

-## Levers of Power

-When you think of politics, you should think of tools.
-When you think of tools, you should think of levers of power.
-And when you think of levers of power, you should think "who controls mine?".
-Water, heat, food, electricity, healthcare; these are our absolute requirements.

-In the Internet Age, we can start to control our own levers of powers with Hyrdroloop Water reclaimers, homes designed to maximize the Sun's enery, Agrigrow agriculture, Tesla Solar Panels, and medical records app.
-Once we believe in Techvolution, we'll be player gods in our minds.
-Once we control our own levers of power, we'll be player gods in reality.

 ## Does The World Need to Know

-Dart Blockbuster heads a heiarchiy.
+Dart Blockbuster heads a heirarchy.
 There's lots of people inside who fight for his cause.
 Dealing with these people is sometimes hard.
 They define success as rising up the ranks.
 If you're "beneath" them, they assume they're better than you and act like it.

 If you feel intimidated by one of these people, just press the button below.